odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [The Good, the Bad and the Ugly](./linux_comparation.md): Small Linux Distros Review
 - [Wordpress Attacks](./wordpress_attacks.md): Suggestions to those who use Cloudflare services.
 - [Hard Decisions](./hard_decisions.md): Tired of seeing more than 20k request per day of (nothing)
 - [Conversas Filosóficas](./mistica.md): Portuguese content only - Philosophical Talk